zwcloud/CairoSharp/README.md

     You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 The C# code files in Cairo project was taken from Mono/[GTK#](https://github.com/mono/gtk-sharp/tree/master/cairo)(Version 3.0.0), licensed under the GNU LGPL.
-And because of that, CairoSharp need to be LGPL also.
+And because of that, CairoSharp needs to be LGPL also.

 ## Native libraries